tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 ```
 tanzu package installed list
 ```
-The output should be similar to:
+The output should be similar to the following:

 ```
 NAME        PACKAGE-NAME                           PACKAGE-VERSION  STATUS